Can Your Landlord Allow the Police to Search Your Apartment?

 In one California case, for instance, a property manager told the police that tenants were being evicted for being late on their rent.
 She told the police that, while she was moving the tenants' property out, she found drugs.
 She let the police into the apartment, and the officers seized the drugs.
 The issue in the case was whether evidence of the drugs was allowed in court.
 The court held that the evidence was indeed admissible.
 It explained that a landlord who has taken "actual possession" of the premises has authority to consent to a police search.
 (The court also said that the search was okay because the officers acted on the reasonable belief that the consent to search was valid because the apartment had been repossessed.)
 (People v.
 Superior Court, 3 Cal.
 App.
 3d 648 (1970).)

 How far the landlord and tenant are in the eviction process is a critical factor in evaluating the legitimacy of a landlord's consent to search.
-For example, in one case, a landlord orally told her tenants that they would be evicted by a particular date unless they got completely caught up on rent.
+For example, in one case, a landlord verbally told her tenants that they would be evicted by a particular date unless they got completely caught up on rent.
 On the date in question, she entered the apartment to clean it, found a sawed-off shotgun, summoned the police, and let them search the premises.
 State law required the landlord to give written notice of eviction, which she hadn't done.
-The court determined that the tenants hadn't actually been evicted, and that therefore the landlord didn't have authority to consent to the search of the apartment.
+The court determined that the tenants hadn't been evicted and the landlord didn't have the authority to consent to the search of the apartment.
 (United States v.
 Botelho, 360 F. Supp.
 620, 622 (D. Haw.
 1973).)

 As with so many legal issues, the law in your state will control the circumstances that create a valid eviction and allow the landlord to consent to a search of the premises.